kflu/kflu.github.io/_posts/2015-11-04-How-to-build-sqlite-on-Windows.md

 - Some build utilities that're common on Linux, like `gawk`.
 On Windows use [Gow][Gow].
 Add gow/bin to `PATH`.

+As a personal preference, I do not wish to install programs to pollute `PATH`.
+So before compiling I need to make sure the necessary tools are on the `PATH`:

+    set PATH=%PATH%;c:\gow\bin;c:\tcl\bin

 SQLIte source comes in two flavors.
 The simpliest to compile is the "[amalgamation][Amalgamation]" source that's a preprocessed huge `sqlite3.c`.
 To compile this file, simply do: